andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 `Js.Json.t` value into each, but then we get a `Result.t('a => 'b, Error.t)`
 and a `Result.t('a, Error.t)`.
-Here we have a function `'a => 'b` buried in a `Result` and a value `'a` buried in a result - so we can just use `Reuslt.apply` to get our `Result.t('b, Error.t)`!
+Here we have a function `'a => 'b` buried in a `Result` and a value `'a` buried in a result - so we can just use `Result.apply` to get our `Result.t('b, Error.t)`!

 This example serves to show that you don't always need to completely understand what you're doing to create the typeclass instances for a type, as long as you can do it, and your implementation follows the laws.
 Sometimes you just need to follow the types!
-The concept of a "decoder of a function `'a => 'b`" doesn't make much intuitive sense, but we'll soon see where this comes into play, and maybe it will become clear as to why we'd do these strange things.
+The concept of a decoder of a function `'a => 'b` doesn't make much intuitive sense, but we'll soon see where this comes into play, and maybe it will become clear as to why we'd do these strange things.